Scenic Charge Artist

 • Frequently required to use repetitive hand motions and to reach and bend.

-• Ability to lift up to 50 lbs. to a height of 3 to 4 feet.
+• Ability to lift up to 50 lbs. to the height of 3 to 4 feet.

 • Regularly required to sit, talk, see, and hear.